 Abstract

 Collagen is an important structural component of bones, cartilage, and teeth and the most abundant protein in mammals; however, it is also widely used as a synthetic biomaterial.
 Tropocollagen is the main substructural building block of collagen fibrils.
-It consists of three polypeptide chains twisted together into a unique triple-helix structure.
+It consists of three twisted polypeptide chains in a unique triple-helix structure.
 While they retain unique properties in isolation, their main function is determined when several tropocollagens come together to form collagen fibers.
-The fibers' properties depend on the protein's primary structure within chains, which are rich in proline and hydroxyproline residues, and the interactions between tropocollagen chains.
-These interactions are maintained through cross-linking, but hydrogen bonding has also been shown to play a crucial role.
-To understand how protein primary structure affects the interactions between tropocollagen clusters, we employed MD simulations to investigate the structure of model hexameric and heptameric tropocollagen chains, rich in either proline or hydroxyproline residues.
+The fibers' properties depend on the primary structure of each of the protein chains within, which are rich in proline and hydroxyproline residues, and the interactions between tropocollagen strand.
+These interactions are maintained through cross-linking, but hydrogen bonding and other non-covalent interactions have also been shown to play a crucial role.
+To understand how protein primary structure affects the interactions between tropocollagen clusters, we employed MD simulations to investigate the structure of model hexameric and heptameric tropocollagen strands that are rich in either proline or hydroxyproline residues.
 The results indicate that the cross-linking of tropocollagen is thought to enhance its stability not by improving the inherent stability of the triple helix, but through the properties of cross-linking and intermolecular interactions.
-The hydroxyl group in hydroxyproline promotes additional hydrogen bonding and polar interactions with solvent, small molecules, and surfaces in its environment, contributing to increased overall rigidity and stability of the structure.
-Proline’s role can influence different tissues' flexibility and dynamic behavior, affecting cell signaling and movement processes.
 Hexamer systems have a higher total interaction energy than heptamer systems due to more efficient packing and stronger intermolecular interactions, especially those involving hydroxyproline, while heptamers face steric hindrance.

 Keywords: Collagen, Gromacs, tropocollagen, Hydroxyproline, Proline.